Which city is cheaper, Cannes or Marseille?

 People head to Marseille just to party.
 Much of the city's nightlife is centered around being outdoors.
 Whether you're on the beach or hanging out at a rooftop bar, Marseille is a magical place.

-Cannes offers plenty to do in the evening.
+The people in Cannes know how to have a good time.
 The nightlife scene is all about the glamour and prestige that this city is known for.
 There are exclusive nightclubs and luxury cocktail bars where the goal is to see and be seen.
 Parties last late into the night and the glitz and glamour fill the streets.

 Both Marseille and Cannes have beaches worth visiting.